fieryhenry/BCSFE-Python/README.md

 A python save editor for the mobile game The Battle Cats that requires a rooted device/emulator.

-It is sort of based on my [C# save editor](https://github.com/fieryhenry/Battle-Cats-Save-File-Editor) but it works in a completely different way and should be more reliable since it works in a similar way to how the game actually parses the save data.
+It is sort of based on my old [C# save editor](https://github.com/fieryhenry/Battle-Cats-Save-File-Editor) but it works in a completely different way and should be more reliable since it works in a similar way to how the game actually parses the save data.
 But the downside is that if there is one error/bug in the parser code, you can't edit anything and the program crashes.

 Join the [discord server](https://discord.gg/DvmMgvn5ZB) if you want to suggest new features, report bugs or get help on how to use the editor (not a substitute for the latest tutorial video).